Cyrus Northrop: Early life

 Cyrus Northrop, Sr. was born in Ridgefield, Connecticut.
 He graduated from Yale University in 1857 where he was a member of both Alpha Sigma Phi fraternity and of Delta Kappa Epsilon fraternity.
 (Note: There is some confusion about Northrop's fraternity affiliation which has been published, repeating an error that had crept into the 1890 Minnesota yearbook.
-Cyrus Northrop Sr. was a member and toward the end of his life in 1919 even a national officer of Alpha Sigma Phi fraternity, according to their historical records.
-Alpha Sigma Phi was a sophomore society at Yale at the time.
-Delta Kappa Epsilon was a Junior Society then, a fraternity he joined in the following year.
-Northrop was a member of both (per the 1890 DKE Catalogue) His son, Cyrus Northrop Jr. was also a member of Delta Kappa Epsilon fraternity, class of 1893, at the University of Minnesota.)
+This is discussed at length on the Talk page.
+Cyrus Northrop Sr. was a member, and toward the end of his life in 1919 even a national officer of Alpha Sigma Phi fraternity, according to that fraternity's historical records.
+At Yale during those early years, men inclined to fraternity life joined a new society each year.
+Alpha Sigma Phi had been a sophomore society at Yale while Northrop was an undergraduate, while Delta Kappa Epsilon, then a junior society, was the fraternity he chose for the following year.
+Northrop was a member of both (per the 1890 DKE Catalogue).
+Decades later, his son, Cyrus Northrop Jr. became a 4-year member of Delta Kappa Epsilon fraternity at the University of Minnesota, in the class of 1893.)
 Northrop graduated from the Yale Law School in 1859.
 Two years later he was appointed clerk of the Connecticut House of Representatives and in 1862 clerk of the Connecticut State Senate.
 About these early appointments, one of his fraternities wrote in a 1916 retrospective, that:This [was] a rare distinction and indicates the great versatility and strong personality of the man that manifested themselves very early in his life.

 He was elected to Phi Beta Kappa in 1857.

 Northrop married Miss Anna E. Warren, a daughter of J. D. Warren of Stamford, Connecticut on his twenty-eighth birthday, September 30, 1862.
 An accomplished woman, she served as advisor and liaison to many campus groups during his tenure at Minnesota.

 In 1863 he returned to New Haven and became the editor of the New Haven Palladium, a position "he filled with rare ability and skill."

 Career and accomplishments

-Northrop was elected to the chair of Rhetoric and English Literature at Yale from 1863 to 1884.
+Northrop was elected to the chair of Rhetoric and English Literature at Yale, a position he held from 1863 to 1884.
 He retired from Yale to become president of the University of Minnesota, a post he held from 1884 to 1911.
 The Tomahawk retrospective continues: "...he continued to labor in the steadily broadening field of education for the next twenty-seven years, retiring [again] in April, 1911, from active work loved, honored, and respected by hosts of young men and women as "Prexy" and a firm and true friend to all."

 During Northrop's presidency, the University of Minnesota came to rank as one of the most prestigious of American public universities.

 Under his 27 years of leadership at Minnesota, the following milestones were reached: